lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 Nomination is cooldown-gated; revocation is immediate:

 - **Nomination** (`nominateDelegate(newHotKey)`) schedules the new delegate, which becomes effective after the contract's `cooldown` elapses (immediately if the cooldown is 0). **The currently effective delegate stays active throughout the cooldown** and is dropped only when the new key activates — so `getDelegate()` returns the old key right up until the new one takes over, and a routine rotation has no gap.
 Activation is **not** a separate transaction: there is no stored "active" flag flipped at `activeFrom`.
 Instead the schedule (`pending`, `activeFrom`) is kept in storage and the views resolve the effective key from the current time — `getDelegate()` returns the scheduled key once `block.timestamp >= activeFrom`, and `getPendingDelegate()` stops reporting it at the same instant.
 Renominating *before* the cooldown elapses replaces the pending key and restarts the cooldown, with the current key staying effective throughout.
 Nominating *after* the pending key has matured first **settles** the matured key as the current delegate (the next state-changing call folds the scheduled key into `current` before applying its own change), so a later rotation keeps the matured key effective during the new cooldown and never reverts to an earlier key.
 The cooldown is a reaction window: an unexpected nomination (e.g. from a compromised owner) is visible via the `DelegateNominated` event and `getPendingDelegate()` for `cooldown` seconds before the new key can act — while the previous key keeps operating the seat — so monitoring and governance can react before any swap takes effect.
+A pending nomination can also be cancelled outright via `revokeNomination()`, without touching the active key.
 - **Redundant nominations revert.** Because settling happens first, nominating the key that is *already* the effective delegate reverts with `AlreadyDelegate`, and renominating the key that is already pending reverts with `AlreadyPendingDelegate`.
 Neither is a silent no-op that restarts the cooldown; both are rejected so the on-chain schedule always reflects a real change.
 Nominating `address(0)` also reverts — dropping a delegate is only possible via `revokeDelegate()`.
+- **Nomination cancellation** (`revokeNomination()`) immediately drops the pending (not-yet-effective) delegate while keeping the current effective delegate untouched — the undo path for a mistaken or unwanted nomination that does not interrupt the operating seat.
+It emits `NominationRevoked` and reverts with `NoPendingDelegate` when there is nothing pending.
 - **Revocation** (`revokeDelegate()`) is immediate and clears both the current and any pending delegate, leaving the contract with no delegate until a new one is nominated and its cooldown elapses.
+If a not-yet-effective nomination is dropped along the way, `NominationRevoked` is emitted in addition to `DelegateRevoked`.

 The cooldown is set in the constructor and cannot change; it may be 0.
 When the factory deploys an instance with a non-zero initial delegate, that delegate is effective immediately and the constructor emits `InitialDelegateSet`, so the starting configuration is observable on-chain alongside later `DelegateNominated` events.